Kicking Sunrise

-Kicking Sunrise is an American soul/pop rock duo from Washington Township, Gloucester County, New Jersey, consisting of Joe Murphy and Mark Altamuro.
+Kicking Sunrise is an American soul/pop rock cover band from Washington Township, Gloucester County, New Jersey, consisting of Joe Murphy and Mark Altamuro.
 They released their single "Here's to the Sunrise" on April 10, 2015 and their album Here's to the Sunrise on June 2, 2015, of which both have been featured on CBS Philadelphia, TBS for Major League Baseball coverage and TNT for the 2015 PGA Championship at Whistling Straits.
 Kicking Sunrise also released their EP When It's Right on January 4, 2018.